PX4/PX4-Devguide/en/airframes/adding_a_new_frame.md

 set PWM_DISARMED 1000
 ```

-IMPORTANT REMARK: If you want to reverse a channel, never do this on your RC transmitter or with e.g `RC1_REV`.
+> **Warning** If you want to reverse a channel, never do this on your RC transmitter or with e.g `RC1_REV`.
 The channels are only reversed when flying in manual mode, when you switch in an autopilot flight mode, the channels output will still be wrong (it only inverts your RC signal).
 Thus for a correct channel assignment change either your PWM signals with `PWM_MAIN_REV1` (e.g. for channel one) or change the signs of the output scaling in the corresponding mixer (see below).

 ### Mixer file